IIITLucknowSWEngg/CSAICSBTeam013/Stakeholder.md

   - Oversee document integrity and content moderation.
   - Monitor server performance and activity.
   - Generate system usage reports.
+- **Qualifications:**
+  - IT expertise or administrative experience in managing similar platforms.
+  - Knowledge of system monitoring tools and analytics.
 - **Interests:**
   - Robust admin panel with detailed analytics.
   - Tools to monitor and moderate the platform effectively.
   - Secure and reliable system operations.

+---

 ### 3.3 Developers
 - **Role:**